umarrasydan/brownbagsession.async-await/4-quiz/README.md

 });
 ```

-## 4. Convert them callbacks with promisify
+## 4. Convert them callbacks to promises with promisify

 Modify the code below to